Drilling & extraction

 ConocoPhillips operates thousands of wells around the world and, each year, drills hundreds more.
 Ensuring well integrity is essential for environmentally sound, safe production of oil and natural gas.

-Drilling and Extracting
+Drilling and extracting

 We can drill wells both vertically as well as horizontally, enabling us to develop large resource areas from a single location, minimizing our impact on the environment.
 Various completion techniques, such as hydraulic fracturing – also referred to as fracking – are then used to create an effective connection between the well and the targeted hydrocarbon-containing formation, thereby providing a pathway for oil and gas to be produced.